5 Tips to Properly Maintain Your Tools

 We’ve been increasing construction, maintenance, and manufacturing productivity since 1869.
 With our essential pipeline and construction hand tools, you get the backing of the most trusted name in the hand tool industry.

-Above all, Lowell Corporation is proud to manufacture all of its pipeline tools right here in the USA in the heart of New England.
+Above all, Lowell Corporation is proud to manufacture all of its pipeline tools in the USA in the heart of New England.
 All Lowell wrenches are 100% guaranteed with our one-year manufacturer warranty against defects in material and craft for one year from delivery.
 Ask about our custom standard keyway sizes, dimensions, and standard keyway tolerances.

 Make sure to follow us on Instagram for exciting product updates and promotions!